Aggressive Seattle Truck Accident Attorneys Ready To Represent You

 Contact Our Seattle Truck Accident Lawyers Today

-If you were injured in a truck accident in metro Seattle, or if your loved one was killed that way, and if you even suspect that the fault lies with someone else, contact a skilled Seattle truck accident attorney at Brett McCandlis Brown & Conner PLLC immediately.
+If you were injured in a truck accident in metro Seattle, or if your loved one was killed that way, and if you even suspect that the fault lies with someone else, contact a skilled Seattle truck accident lawyer at Brett McCandlis Brown & Conner PLLC immediately.
 We can be reached by phone or online by filling out our client contact form.
 Contact us today so that we can schedule a free consultation.
 We serve clients in Ballard, Beacon Hill, Lake Forest Park, and elsewhere in Seattle.